react-navigation/react-navigation.github.io/versioned_docs/version-6.x/handling-safe-area.md

 ## Summary

-- Use `react-native-safe-area-context` instead of `SafeAreaView` from `react-native`
+- Use `useSafeAreaInsets` hook from `react-native-safe-area-context` instead of `SafeAreaView` component
-- Don't wrap your whole app in `SafeAreaView`, instead wrap content inside your screens
+- Don't wrap your whole app in `SafeAreaView`, instead apply the styles to content inside your screens
-- Use the `edges` prop to apply safe area to specific sides
-- Use the `useSafeAreaInsets` hook for more control over where the insets are applied
+- Apply only specific insets using the `useSafeAreaInsets` hook for more control